claudia-nikel/Personal_Portfolio/README.md

 Co-collaborators: Eva Nguyen, Ja Cho

 ### 2. Shiny App
-App that uses flight data to show the worst airport connections for delayed and cancelled flights geographically.
-Switch between delayed and cancelled flights and use the slider to determine the cutoff for the number of flights. <br/>
+App that uses flight data to show the worst airport connections for delayed and cancelled flights in the USA geographically.
+Switch between delayed and cancelled flights and use the slider to determine the cutoff for the number of flights.
+Try the interactive web-version here: https://claudia-nikel.shinyapps.io/R_code/ <br/>
 ![ShinyApp](images/ShinyApp.png)

 ### 3. 3D Drone Modeling & 2D Drone Mapping